 SCA type 3, formerly known as Machado-Joseph disease, may be the most common dominantly inherited SCA worldwide.
 Symptoms include ataxia, parkinsonism Secondary and Atypical Parkinsonism Secondary parkinsonism refers to a group of disorders that have features similar to those of Parkinson disease but have a different etiology.
 Atypical parkinsonism refers to a group of neurodegenerative... read more , and possibly dystonia Dystonias Dystonias are sustained involuntary muscle contractions of antagonistic muscle groups in the same body part, leading to sustained abnormal posturing or jerky, twisting, intermittent spasms that... read more , facial twitching, ophthalmoplegia Internuclear Ophthalmoplegia Internuclear ophthalmoplegia is characterized by paresis of ipsilateral eye adduction in horizontal gaze but not in convergence.
 It can be unilateral or bilateral.
 (See also Overview of Neuro-ophthalmologic... read more , and peculiar bulging eyes.

 Acquired ataxias may result from nonhereditary neurodegenerative disorders (eg, multiple system atrophy Multiple System Atrophy (MSA) Multiple system atrophy is a relentlessly progressive neurodegenerative disorder causing pyramidal, cerebellar, and autonomic dysfunction.
 It includes 3 disorders previously thought to be distinct... read more ), systemic disorders, multiple sclerosis Multiple Sclerosis (MS) Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
 Common symptoms include visual and oculomotor abnormalities, paresthesias, weakness... read more , cerebellar strokes, repeated traumatic brain injury Traumatic Brain Injury (TBI) Traumatic brain injury (TBI) is physical injury to brain tissue that temporarily or permanently impairs brain function.
 Diagnosis is suspected clinically and confirmed by imaging (primarily... read more , or toxin exposure, or they may be idiopathic.
 Systemic disorders include alcoholism Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
 Large amounts consumed rapidly can cause respiratory depression, coma, and death.
-Large amounts chronically consumed damage the liver... read more (alcoholic cerebellar degeneration), thiamin deficiency, celiac disease Celiac Disease Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more , heatstroke Heatstroke Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction and often death.
-Symptoms include temperature > 40° C and altered mental status... read more , hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more , and vitamin E deficiency Vitamin E Deficiency Dietary vitamin E deficiency is common in developing countries; deficiency among adults in developed countries is uncommon and usually due to fat malabsorption.
-The main symptoms are hemolytic... read more .
+Large amounts chronically consumed damage the liver... read more (alcoholic cerebellar degeneration), thiamin deficiency, celiac disease Celiac Disease Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more , heatstroke Heatstroke Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction that may result in death.
+Symptoms include temperature > 40° C and altered mental... read more , hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more , and vitamin E deficiency Vitamin E Deficiency Dietary vitamin E deficiency is common in countries with high rates of food insecurity; deficiency among adults in other countries is uncommon and usually due to fat malabsorption.
+The main... read more .

 Toxins that can cause cerebellar dysfunction include carbon monoxide Carbon Monoxide Poisoning Carbon monoxide (CO) poisoning causes acute symptoms such as headache, nausea, weakness, angina, dyspnea, loss of consciousness, seizures, and coma.
 Neuropsychiatric symptoms may develop weeks... read more , heavy metals, lithium, phenytoin, and certain solvents.
 Toxic levels of certain drugs (eg, antiseizure drugs, sedatives in high doses) can cause cerebellar dysfunction and ataxia.